 Note that 1) dessert is a rarity (usually it's a small portion of fresh fruit if anything), 2) the food is heavy on grains and vegetables with only small portions of protein, such as small fish (low on the food chain) or side-dish-sized portions of meat, 3) they strive to introduce children to a variety of cuisines (though rice, and Asian flavors, do predominate, and 4) everything is made fresh.
 The fully-functioning kitchen is on the first floor of the school and our children personally all know the people who make their food.

 Dining etiquette is a pretty big thing here too.
 The children take turns serving each other in their classroom and then all sit down at tables in their classroom and wait until everyone is seated to begin.
 I like that the children are taught to sit down to appreciate their meal instead of eating it on the run.
 They bring their own placemats.
 They're expected not to waste food, but to eat everything on their plates.
 Pickiness is strongly discouraged.
 Everyone cleans up afterwards together - clearing plates, wiping tables, bringing dishes back tthe kitchen, cleaning the floors.
 Despite how one might feel about some of the etiquette taught in schools - I'm not in favor of every aspect of it and some of it might be considered downright rigid - at the very least, it's been a chance for our kids to learn that foods - and not just food, but food customs and food culture - are different all around the world.
 And, sad to say, they've noticed a few things about food culture back home - such as the preponderance of kids' meals and the generally unhealthy offerings for school lunch.
-(Although I just found a great Facebook page about school lunches done right: School Meals that Rock).
+(Although I just found a great Facebook page about school lunches done right: ).